coderefinery/TTT4HPC_parallel_workflows/content/parallelization/submission_by_script.md

 So an alternative approach to touching our code base is to create packages that can parse multiple or non integer input parameters.

-Here is a simple piece of code that combines a Name with a numbe rand writes it to a file with a given name, where all elements are given as command line arguments.
+Here is a simple piece of code that combines a Name with a number and writes it to a file with a given name, where all elements are given as command line arguments.

 `````{tabs}